Being Boring: Critical reception

 Stephen Thomas Erlewine from AllMusic called the song "wistful".
 A reviewer from Music & Media commented, "Up-tempo, smooth and pushy pop from the Boys.
 The nervous groove is made out of a persistent rhythm guitar and a floating synth.
 A natural hit, produced by Pet Shop Boys and Harold Faltermeyer."
 Selina Webb from Music Week wrote, "Hardly boring, but certainly one of their most gently-handled tracks.
 The Scandal-style productions puts the emphasis on the charming lyrics which deliver the Tennant muse in oblique phrases, not unlike those found in a New Order song.
 As usual its appeal is enhanced with each airing and, equally, it will enjoy a sustained chart performance."

 Roger Morton from NME described "Being Boring" as "a scrapbook flick through his journey from expectant Northern youth in the '70s to a doubting '90s adulthood, burdened by unease and a sense of loss (of close friends)."
 In their single review, a reviewer from the magazine wrote, "The only heart-thumping moment on "Being Boring" is when some synthetic harp sound appears from nowhere to add a bit of colour to the otherwise grey monotony of the song."
 Miranda Sawyer from Smash Hits said, "Title of the Fortnight without a doubt, but although "Being Boring" is fairly fabulous in an understated way, with Neil being all wistful over nice violins and a discreet tickety beat, it just doesn't have that swooshy drama or singalong chorus that great Pet Shop Boys singles are made of.
 An "album track" I believe it's called."

+In 2023, The Guardian named "Being Boring" as the best Pet Shop Boys song.

+Cultural impact

+Music journalist and LGBTQ cultural critic Barry Walters ranked "Being Boring" among his generation's saddest songs and called it "one of the era's greatest gay achievements".

+He sums up the calamitous loss that came with AIDS in two terse lines: "All the people I was kissing/Some are here and some are missing".
+Not only is he hinting he's gay, the singer strongly suggests that his friends and former partners are already dead.
+This small statement broke a vast silence.

-In 2023, The Guardian named "Being Boring" as the best Pet Shop Boys song: "Not just one of the greatest songs about the Aids epidemic, but one of the greatest songs written about mortality and memory".
+Alex Petridis of The Guardian called it "Not just one of the greatest songs about the Aids epidemic, but one of the greatest songs written about mortality and memory".
+George Michael selected "Being Boring" as one of his Desert Island Discs on the BBC Radio 4 programme, commending Tennant for writing beautiful lyrics that remembered and honoured friends lost to AIDS.